helenarichie/helenarichie.github.io/_posts/2021-11-29-Cholla's-New-Dust-Model.md

 \\( \rho_{n+1}=\rho_n+dt\cdot f(\rho_n, t) \\),

-where \\( f(\rho_n, t) \\) is the right hand side of the accretion or sputtering differential equations given above.
+where \\( dt )\\ is the integration time-step and \\( f(\rho_n, t) \\) is the right hand side of the accretion or sputtering differential equations given above.
 The sputtering equation has a well-known analytical solution, so we were able to compare the numerical and analytical solutions directly, as is shown in the following figure:

 ![Sputtering Analytic Solution](/assets/img/posts/sputtering_numerical.png)